2-Guys-1-Code/2guys1code/poker/deck.md

 Decks can be
 shuffled (orderd randomly)
 you can take a card from the top
-You can but a card back at a random position, bottom or top?
+You can put a card back at a specific position
-You can cut a deck at random pposition
+You can cut a deck at a specific position
-Take card from specific  cards from deck
+Take a specific card from the deck
-Take card from spefic position
+Take card from specific position